UVADS/orientation-technical/hello-world.md

 HELLOEND DFB 0 ; zero byte to mark the end of the string
 ```
 It's great to be alive today.
 Reflect on how lucky you are.
+(This example is from [this article](https://www.wintellect.com/30-years-of-hello-world/) and compare those languages with python and R and reflect on how lucky you are.)

 # Conclusions, Homework, and Takeaways
 * When you are setting up a system in this orientation (bash,python,R) or in the future.
-The first program you run should be 'hello world'
+The first program you run should be 'hello world'.
-* Now read [this article](https://www.wintellect.com/30-years-of-hello-world/) and compare those languages with python and R and reflect on how lucky you are.
+* Running 'hello world' is a concrete task you can accomplish with minimal overhead.
+It provides a jump off point for further operations and helps to orient you to the new system.

 ## Reading List
 This list is initially populated with wikipedia articles.
 The goal of the exercise for the students is to improve this list.
 When you find something better make a pull request and improve the list.